The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Exterior of St Patricks Cathedral one of the best places to visit during 2 days in Dublin

 Christ Church Cathedral was founded in 1030 by Sitric, King of the Dublin Norsemen.
 It is located in the heart of medieval Dublin and is renowned for its beautiful architecture and magnificent floor tiles.
 The cathedral is home to the famous 12th-century crypt, one of the oldest and largest in Britain and Ireland.
 The 12th-century Norman-style church erected here by Strongbow represents the oldest stone building in Dublin and it is here that you can also find Strongbow’s tomb.
-Definitely worth a visit if you want to find out more about the medieval history of Dublin.
+It is definitely worth a visit if you want to find out more about the medieval history of Dublin.

 Christchurch cathedral in Dublin Ireland